jundalisay/sp/content/en/material/principles/intro/chapter-06b.md

 Convertible | Ability for chemical reactions
 Material | Persistence

+Assuming a thing is based on 5 units of idea, then there will be:
+- one idea in each layer if it is physical or material
+- 3 ideas in the aether if it is metaphysical such as an elemental

+{{< i s="/graphics/super/spread.jpg" a="Distribution of aether" >}}

+We call this the Law of Conservation of Idea of the Aethereal Layer which is matched by the Law of Conservation of Aether in the Convertible Layer.

-The Law of Conservation of Idea of Superphysics states that everything in reality is an idea of the Supreme.
-Each idea is unique and has a place in Existence since there is no Void in Nature.
+The Law of Conservation of Idea states that everything in reality is an idea of the Supreme.
+- Each idea is unique and has a place in Existence since there is no Void in Nature.

 Therefore, each gravitational signature is unique since it includes the location of the identity in spacetime.

 This is why no 2 physical things can occupy the same space.
-In Modern Physics, this manifests as the Pauli Exclusion Principle.
+In Modern Physics, this manifests as the *Pauli Exclusion Principle*.

 This is why:
 - 'fermions' have specific states, but 'bosons' can bunch up